 page to add, modify, and manage security policies:

-If the rule is pushed from Panorama, the rule is read-only on the firewall and you cannot edit it locally.
+If the rule is pushed from Panorama, the rule is read-only on the firewall and cannot be edited locally.

-Revertactions pertain only to the default rules displayed at the bottom of the Security rulebase.
-These predefined rules—allow all intrazone traffic and deny all interzone traffic—instruct the firewall about how to handle traffic that does not match any other rule in the rulebase.
+Revertactions pertain only to the default rules that are displayed at the bottom of the Security rulebase.
+These predefined rules—allow all intrazone traffic and deny all interzone traffic—instruct the firewall on how to handle traffic that does not match any other rule in the rulebase.
 Because they are part of the predefined configuration, you must

-Overridethem to edit select policy settings.
+Overridethem in order to edit select policy settings.
 If you are using Panorama, you can also